hbctraining/In-depth-NGS-Data-Analysis-Course/sessionII/lessons/01_alignment.md

 #BSUB -o %J.out       # File to which standard out will be written
 #BSUB -e %J.err       # File to which standard err will be written

-# this 'for loop', will take our trimmed fastq files as input and run the script for all of them one after the other.
+# this 'for loop', will take our raw fastq files as input and run the script for all of them one after the other.

-cd ~/ngs_course/rnaseq/data/trimmed_fastq/
+cd ~/ngs_course/rnaseq/raw_data

 for file in *.fq
 do
-sh ~/ngs_course/rnaseq/data/trimmed_fastq/star_analysis_on_input_file.sh $file
+sh ~/ngs_course/rnaseq/scripts/star_analysis_on_input_file.sh $file
 done

 # DO NOT RUN THIS!